teddybear082/crus-modloader/README.md

 Special thanks to:

-Brock and MrGlock from the Crus Discord for extensive testing
+Testers: Brock, MrGlock, Cortik from the Crus Discord and Hoshi82 (Youtube/Twitter) for testing

 DX from the Crus Discord for so much help and ideas even though DX does not have a VR headset